ShawnZhong/CS400-X-Team/x_team_rules.md

-## How we will back up each other to ensure that deadlines are not missed
+## How will we back up each other to ensure that deadlines are not missed
-  * Calendar
+  * We will meet together before the deadline and get the assignement done.